 The in-office amenities at Facebook include 50 percent reimbursement of most monthly gym fees, photo processing, laundry service, leather repair and weekly lectures by entrepreneurs such as Arianna Huffington and Craig Newmark.
-Food perks are available during breakfast, lunch and dinner times, with options including salads, cuisines from countries such as Belize and India, and of course pizza.
+Food perks are available during breakfast, lunch, and dinner times, with options including salads, cuisines from countries such as Belize and India, and of course, pizza.
 Plus, free snacks for all to enjoy.

-Facebook employees must have fun at the office too, enjoying ping-pong, foosball matches and challenging each other during Annual Game Day.
+Facebook employees have fun at the office too, enjoying ping-pong, foosball matches and challenging each other during Annual Game Day.

-With 11 holidays, 21 days of paid time off and unlimited sick days, we could still consider Facebook somewhat conservative on this side, even more when comparing it with other Silicon Valley star companies.
+With 11 holidays, 21 days of paid time off and unlimited sick days, we could still consider Facebook somewhat conservative on this side, and even more so when comparing it with other Silicon Valley star companies.

-The organizational culture can be attributed to Mark Zuckerberg, who has maintained a relaxed, unstructured and open environment.
-Facebook provides a great amount of freedom to employees, who enjoy open offices, undivided desks and no standard work schedules.
-This is because Zuckerberg believes that time and space freedom encourages team-work, collaboration and communication.
+The organizational culture can be attributed to Mark Zuckerberg, who has maintained a relaxed, unstructured, and open environment.
+Facebook provides a great amount of freedom to employees, who enjoy open offices, undivided desks, and no standard work schedules.
+This is because Zuckerberg believes that time and space freedom encourages teamwork, collaboration, and communication.

 Job satisfaction is the intrinsic motivation, which results in productivity.

 Employees don’t have to deal with the hassles of a big bureaucratic organization; they can just test new features by releasing the code out daily to a group of users to test.